IEDIB/moodle-tiny_widgethub/README.md

 - **cfg**: This allows additional configuration using the syntax `property=value`, with one configuration per line:

-  - *disable.plugin.pages*: A comma-separated list of body IDs for which the plugin will not be loaded.
+  - *disable.plugin.pages*: A **comma-separated** list of body IDs for which the plugin will not be loaded.

+  - *disable.plugin.pages.regex*: A **regular expression** that matches those body IDs for which the plugin will not be loaded.

   - *enable.contextmenu.level*: Enable (`1`) or disable (`0`) context menus used by the plugin.